From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging: Results

-Demonstrating the validity of our approach beyond the simulated data, we applied it to reconstruct experimentally acquired images.
-Explicitly for this, we developed a custom-built optical microscopy setup illustrated in Fig.~\ref{fig:3} and shown in detail in Extended data Fig.~\ref{fig:7}.
-This microscope provides complete control over the spatial distribution of emitting point-like sources, achieving this for the first time in super-resolution benchmarking.
-An incoherent light illuminates a digital micromirror device (DMD), onto which a mask representing the targeted ground-truth image is imposed.
-By configuring the micromirrors, we prepare a mask containing an arbitrary number of sources positioned at desired locations.
+To validate our approach beyond simulated data, we applied it to reconstruct experimentally acquired images.
+Such data inherently lack ground truth information, which prevents the use of most quantitative evaluation metrics.
+To bridge the gap between purely simulated and real-world, but fully uncontrolled, experimental data, we developed a custom-built optical microscopy setup, illustrated in Fig.~\ref{fig:3} and shown in detail in Supplementary Fig.~1.
+Unlike the traditional super-resolution benchmarking, this microscope provides partial control over the spatial distribution of emitting point-like sources and complete ground-truth information about their positions.
+An incoherent light illuminates a digital micromirror device (DMD), onto which a mask representing the targeted ground-truth is imposed.
+By configuring the micromirrors, we prepare a mask containing the targeted number of sources positioned at desired locations.
+As such, the control is limited to activating emitting sources at discrete grid positions.
 This mask is then re-imaged by a high-demagnification and high-resolution preparation system, creating point-like emitters and thus forming a sample object.
 Subsequently, a low-resolution imaging microscope projects the emitters onto a camera.
 The resulting intensity profile captured by the camera serves as the resolution-limited input for reconstruction methods.
 Together with the ground-truth mask, this setup provides experimental test data pairs, which allow for exact metric quantification of each reconstruction method performance.
-For details, see the Methods section.
+The collected dataset does not fully replicate or substitute real microscopy conditions due to its restriction to two-dimensional grid distributions and uniform illumination.
+However, it represents an essential link and intermediate middle-point between idealized simulations with complete control and knowledge over ground truth and fully experimental data lacking both ground truth knowledge and control.
+For further details on the optical setup, see the Supplementary Experiment section.